Customer Reviews

 1. Ricky he said:

-Raffaele in his review pointed out the lack of the 'phase' marking on the Schuko plug but forgot to mention it in the 'what would you improve' box.
-I think it is in any case a suggestion worthy of consideration: in fact, reading the requests on the various social groups on topics relating to sound reproduction (so from power supply to listening) many enthusiasts panic when they change a component and, at first, are not satisfied, hoping for a more obvious improvement.
-Then in the discussion it turns out that the system is out of phase or a component, and here it is through no fault of their own, for example have one of the speaker drivers out of phase.
+Raphael in his review pointed out the lack of "phase" marking on the Schuko plug but forgot to report that in the "what would you improve" box.
+I think it is, however, a suggestion worthy of consideration: in fact, reading the inquiries on the various social groups on the topics concerning sound reproduction (so from power supply to listening) many enthusiasts panic when changing a component and, at first, are not satisfied hoping for a more obvious improvement.
+Then in the discussion it turns out that the system is out of phase or a component, and here through no fault of their own, for example they have one of the speaker drivers in anti-phase.

 1. Ricable he said:

-Hi Ricky, the phase marking on a Netzkabel with Schuko socket makes little sense, because it depends on the position of the phase in the socket.
-The Schuko socket can be rotated and thus reverse the phase.
-It is much more important to look for the phase in the socket and make sure that it is on the IEC side where the 'L' is marked, so that the cable will carry the phase linearity of the socket.
+Hi Ricky, the phase marking on a power cable with Schuko socket makes little sense because it depends on the position of the phase in the connecting socket.
+The Schuko socket can be rotated and consequently reverse the phase.
+It is much more important to look for the phase in the socket and make sure that it is on the IEC side where the "L" is identified, so the cable will carry forward the phase linearity of the socket.

 Leave a comment